 The routine skills of the 20th century will be automated and these high-paying digital skills will power the new industries that will drive the next economic boom.

-Become an early adopter of one of these new skillsets and get ahead of the crowd by mastering your craft before everyone else.
+Become an early adopter of one of these new skillsets and get ahead of the crowd by mastering these high-paying careers before everyone else.